PeiYee88/PeiYee88/README.md

 ### What I'm Currently Up To

 - Participating in the [GOOGLE AI Hackathon 2024](https://googleai.devpost.com/) 🤖
-- Pursuing certification as an AWS Cloud Practitioner 🌐
 - Maintaining my fitness routine 🏋️‍♂️
 - Actively seeking job opportunities 💼